CryptoCutter/design/README.md

-# This is the interesting design of MultiVAC
+# Design draft of MultiVAC
 Notes on the design draft

 We are fortunate to have a strong community growing with us.